filthyrake/astro-gcal/README.md

 TO-DO:
 * Finish code for new/old comparison and generate corrected changes table
 * Actual GCal integration
-* Setup proper environment variables
+* Finish migrating to environment variables
+* Add more tests/etc